WhitakerLab/WhitakerLabProjectManagement/Isla-Staden/Weekly-Meetings.md

 *
 #### What would you like to work on next week?

-* Plan to meet with Gita next week
+* Plan to meet with GB next week
 * would like to finish bidsifying what can be bidsifyed

 #### Where do you need help from Kirstie?